AvinZarlez/unity-tools/README.md

 }
 ```

-You can also enable/disable the "Open Documentation" option in right-click menu by the following setting (default true):
+You can also enable/disable the "Open Documentation" option in right-click menu by the below setting.
+Default value is true.

 ```json
 {